ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `VRTK/Examples/034_Controls_InteractingWithUnityUI` uses the `VRTK_UICanvas` script on two of the canvases to show how the UI Pointer can interact with them.

 ---

+## UI Draggable Item (VRTK_UIDraggableItem)
+ > extends MonoBehaviour, IBeginDragHandler, IDragHandler, IEndDragHandler

+### Overview

+The UI Draggable item will make any UI element draggable on the canvas.

+If a UI Draggable item is set to `Restrict To Drop Zone = true` then the UI Draggable item must be a child of an element that has the VRTK_UIDropZone script applied to it to ensure it starts in a valid drop zone.

+### Inspector Parameters

+ * **Restrict To Drop Zone:** If checked then the UI element can only be dropped in valid a VRTK_UIDropZone object and must start as a child of a VRTK_UIDropZone object.
+If unchecked then the UI element can be dropped anywhere on the canvas.
+ * **Restrict To Original Canvas:** If checked then the UI element can only be dropped on the original parent canvas.
+If unchecked the UI element can be dropped on any valid VRTK_UICanvas.
+ * **Forward Offset:** The offset to bring the UI element forward when it is being dragged.

+### Class Variables

+ * `public GameObject validDropZone` - The current valid drop zone the dragged element is hovering over.

+### Example

+`VRTK/Examples/034_Controls_InteractingWithUnityUI` demonstrates a collection of UI elements that are draggable

+---

+## UI Drop Zone (VRTK_UIDropZone)
+ > extends MonoBehaviour, IPointerEnterHandler, IPointerExitHandler

+### Overview

+A UI Drop Zone is applied to any UI element that is to be considered a valid parent for any UI Draggable element to be dropped into it.

+It's usually appropriate to use a Panel UI element as a drop zone with a layout group applied so new children dropped into the drop zone automatically align.

+### Example

+`VRTK/Examples/034_Controls_InteractingWithUnityUI` demonstrates a collection of UI Drop Zones.

+---